 "Everything every writer needs to know."

 Now into its second half million in sales, How to Get Happily Published continues to win praise from writers and publishing pros.
-To order the book right now, just click here.
+Although the fifth and latest edition doesn’t specifically cover recent digital options, the approaches and moves it explains and recommends suit any and all formats and distribution systems.
+To order How to Get Happily Published right now, just click here.

 About the Author